 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-It was late at night when I parked my Jeep outside my apartment after yoga class.
-The moment I turned off the ignition, I let myself be distracted by grabbing my phone and texting someone to look at the moon.
-As I headed upstairs, I continued texting and laughing, completely oblivious to my black mat that I’d left on the passenger seat floor as I carried on with our conversation and a little late-night catching up at work.
+It was after the last yoga class of the night when I parked my Jeep outside my apartment.
+Admittedly, as I turned off the ignition, I let myself become distracted by reaching for my phone and texting someone to look at the moon.
+And I continued texting and laughing as I headed upstairs, completely oblivious to my black mat that I’d left on the passenger seat floor as I continued the conversation and settled into some late-night catching up at work.

-It wasn’t until early the next morning when I glanced at the space along the hallway where I always placed my mat that I registered its absence.
-I know it sounds strange, but in that moment, I knew it had been stolen.
-Not just forgotten.
+It wasn’t until early the next morning, when I glanced at the space along the hallway where I always place my mat, that I registered its absence.
+It probably sounds sorta strange, but in an instant, I knew it had been stolen.
+Not just forgotten or misplaced.
 Gone.

-In the 45 or so seconds it took me to begrudgingly make my way to the back alley and my parking space to confirm, I cycled through self-blame and indignance and outrage and back to self-blame as I imagined someone breaking into my Jeep and recklessly taking what belonged to me.
-Correction.
-What I had carelessly left for them to take.
+In the 60 or so seconds it took me to begrudgingly make my way to my parking space in the back alley, I cycled through self-blame and indignance and outrage and back to self-blame.
+I was already imagining someone breaking into my Jeep and recklessly taking what belonged to me.
+Then I self-corrected and reminded myself that I had carelessly left for them to take.
+Still, I told myself I was entitled to feel a little violated for someone taking something I couldn’t afford to replace.
+Then I thought of someone having a cushier place to sleep that night.
+I also contemplated someone hawking it at the pawn shop across the street.

-I reminded myself it was only a mat.
+Thoughts still racing, I reminded myself it was only a mat.
 That it could be replaced.
 That there were yogic principles that I could embrace.
-I tried to summon these but pretty quickly disregarded them as my thoughts raced to whether I should stalk the alley in search of someone lugging my mat and I worriedly ruminated as to how I’d afford a replacement.
+I tried to summon these but pretty quickly disregarded them.
 I thought about the almost ten years that I’d been unrolling that mat, day after day and often multiple times a day.

-Yet when I saw my mat had actually disappeared, I felt something else entirely.
+Yet when I reached the Jeep and confirmed that my mat was nowhere to be seen, I felt something else entirely.

 Relief.

-It was not entirely the sort of selfless relief that comes from knowing someone who is unhoused maybe had a cushier place to sleep that night.
-It was not altogether a charitable belief that one of the regulars in the back alley who created drama simply had a bad night.
+It was not entirely the sort of selfless relief that comes from knowing someone who is unhoused was a little better off or a charitable belief that one of the regulars in the back alley simply had a dramatic night.
 My relief was almost exclusively and overwhelmingly for myself.

 I had catharted on that mat.
 Cried on that mat.
 Overcame fear and learned to arm balance on that mat.
 Gotten outraged on that mat.
 Understood how to be still on that mat.
 Began teaching on that mat.
 Confronted more than I’d wanted to on that mat.
 Pleaded with whatever gods that may or may not exist on that mat.